PriFi: Low-Latency Anonymity for Organizational Networks: Disruption Protection

 \section{Disruption Protection}

-In the previous protocol (and in the original DC-net design), a malicious active insider can modify or jam upstream communications by transmitting well-chosen bits instead of the ciphertext defined by the protocol.
-This is particularly problematic since the attacker is provably anonymous and hence untraceable.
-In the related work, these attacks are detected using \emph{trap} protocols~\citep{chaum1988dining} or costly shuffles before every DC-net round~\citep{corrigan2010dissent}, or by transmitting accusations~\citep{wolinsky2012dissent}.
-Those solutions require several exchanges between servers even to identify the presence of a disruptor, which adds latency.
-Leveraging the special role of the relay, \prifi detects disruption attacks without additional messages, and can probabilistically exclude a disruptor in seconds, orders of magnitude faster than the related work~\citep{wolinsky2012dissent} (Appendix, Figure~\ref{fig:disruption-blame})
+In the basic protocol above, a malicious active insider can modify or jam upstream communications by transmitting arbitrary incorrect bits instead of the ciphertext defined by the protocol.
+This is particularly problematic because the attacker is provably anonymous and untraceable.